NixOS/nix.dev/source/tutorials/nix-language.md

 ```

 :::{note}
-The Nixpkgs manual on [Fetchers][nixpkgs-fetchers] lists numerous additional library functions to fetch files over the network.
+Nixpkgs provides its own fetcher functions to achieve a more optimized evaluation.
+The Nixpkgs fetchers differ in some aspects and are therefore not directly interchangeable with builtin fetchers.

+The Nixpkgs manual on [Fetchers][nixpkgs-fetchers] contains details on the differences between builtin fetchers and Nixpkgs fetchers.
+Nixpkgs also provides additional fetcher functions beyond the builtin ones.
+You can find the full list of fetchers provided by Nixpkgs in [Fetchers][nixpkgs-fetchers].
 :::

 It is an error if the network request fails.